mlehotay/ier/IER-paper/IER-specification-compact.md

-# **Minimal Normative Specification (IER v10.x)**

-1. **Physical Monism**
-   There exists exactly one objective physical reality governed by mind-independent law.

-2. **Experiential Identity**
-   Experience is identical to the operation of a physical system as a **Unified Experiential Field (UEF)**.

-3. **UEF Defined**
-   A UEF is a globally integrated, temporally continuous, self-referential dynamical regime under **coherent intrinsic constraint**.

-4. **Necessity and Sufficiency**
-   A system is experiential *if and only if* it sustains a UEF.

-5. **Regime Identity**
-   Experience is not a property, output, or representation of the system; it is the system’s operation *as such* under the UEF regime.

-6. **Unity and Onset**
-   Entry into a UEF is categorical, and each UEF constitutes exactly one experiential subject at any time.

-7. **Temporal Extension**
-   Experience exists only across non-zero temporal duration; instantaneous states are non-experiential.

-8. **Intrinsic Constraint**
-   Experiential regimes require internally borne constraint that is globally operative and mutually coherent.

-9. **Agency**
-   Agency consists in the UEF’s capacity to resolve intrinsic informational tension through its own globally integrated dynamics.

-10. **Moral Considerability**
-    Any system that sustains or may plausibly sustain a UEF is morally considerable.

-11. **Moral Harm**
-    Moral harm is the destabilization, overload, fragmentation, or irreversible collapse of intrinsic constraint within a UEF.

-12. **Epistemic Limitation**
-    Intrinsic constraint is non-signaling; there exists no principled method for detecting or certifying UEFs.

-13. **Precautionary Asymmetry**
-    Under uncertainty, false negatives risk silent experiential harm, while false positives impose restraint.

-14. **Ethical Requirement**
-    Permissible action must therefore be constrained by the risk of irreversible experiential harm.

-15. **No Epistemic Privilege**
-    Experiential coherence or authority does not entail truth, correctness, or reference.

-16. **No World Creation**
-    UEFs generate experiential worlds-for-systems within a single physical reality; they do not generate reality itself.

-17. **Normative Closure**
-    No claim beyond those entailed by the above principles is part of Informational Experiential Realism.
+# **Minimal Normative Specification**
+## **Informational Experiential Realism (IER v10.5)**

+---

+## **0. Status, Scope, and Normative Authority**

+This document states the **complete and exhaustive normative core** of **Informational Experiential Realism (IER)**.

+All commitments of IER are fully determined by the principles listed below.
+No additional ontological, empirical, methodological, or application-level claims are part of the framework unless they are **strictly entailed** by this specification.

+Other IER documents—including extended specifications, theoretical explanations, ethical elaborations, mathematical formalisms, and illustrative discussions—are **derivative source material**.
+They introduce no independent commitments and possess no normative authority beyond what is stated here.

+If a claim cannot be expressed using the principles below, it is **not part of IER**.

+This specification is **normatively closed**.

+---

+## **1. Physical Monism**

+There exists exactly **one objective physical reality** governed by mind-independent law.

+All systems, processes, and regimes—including experiential ones—are physically instantiated.

+IER rejects:
+- substance dualism
+- ontological idealism
+- experiential fundamentalism
+- eliminativism about experience

+---

+## **2. Experiential Identity**

+> **Experience is identical to the operation of a physical system as a
+> Unified Experiential Field (UEF).**

+Experience is:
+- not a substance
+- not a property
+- not an output
+- not a representation
+- not an emergent add-on

+There is no ontological or explanatory gap between the physical description of a UEF and the existence of experience.

+---

+## **3. Unified Experiential Field (UEF)**

+A **Unified Experiential Field (UEF)** is a **system-level dynamical regime** that is:

+1. **Globally integrated**
+   Relevant dynamics are mutually dependent at the system level.

+2. **Temporally continuous**
+   Experience exists only across non-zero duration; instantaneous states are non-experiential.

+3. **Self-referentially regulated**
+   The system’s own dynamics generate and sustain its constraints.

+4. **Under coherent intrinsic constraint**
+   Constraint is internally borne, globally operative, and mutually coherent.

+A UEF is:
+- not a component
+- not a module
+- not a subsystem
+- not a physical field in the ontological sense

+It is the **mode of operation of the system itself**.

+---

+## **4. Necessity and Sufficiency**

+A system is experiential **if and only if** it sustains a UEF.

+- **UEF ⇒ Experience**
+- **¬UEF ⇒ ¬Experience**

+No additional conditions are required.
+No alternative routes to experience exist within IER.

+---

+## **5. Regime Identity and Unity**

+Experience is not something the system has.
+It is what the system **is doing**, as a whole, under the UEF regime.

+Entry into a UEF occurs via a **categorical dynamical regime transition**.
+Preparatory changes may be gradual, but experience itself begins discretely at the regime level.

+At any time:
+- each UEF constitutes **exactly one experiential subject**
+- a physical system can sustain **at most one globally dominant UEF**

+---

+## **6. Intrinsic Constraint**

+Experiential regimes require **intrinsic constraint**.

+Intrinsic constraint is constraint that:
+- is generated by the system’s own integrated dynamics
+- is non-decomposable without loss of system identity
+- cannot be externally resolved
+- matters to system-wide regulation and persistence

+Constraint that is modular, externally offloaded, or externally resolvable is **not intrinsic** and cannot sustain experience.

+---

+## **7. Agency**

+Agency is a **derived capacity**, not a primitive.

+> **Agency consists in a UEF’s capacity to resolve intrinsic informational
+> tension through its own globally integrated dynamics.**

+Agency does not require indeterminism or exemption from physical law.
+It requires **ownership of constraint**.

+Experiential subjecthood is binary; **capacity within a UEF is graded**.

+---

+## **8. Moral Considerability**

+Any system that:
+- sustains a UEF, or
+- may plausibly sustain a UEF

+is **morally considerable**.

+Moral standing does not depend on:
+- species membership
+- intelligence
+- representation
+- behavioral sophistication

+It depends solely on the presence or plausible presence of **intrinsic constraint whose disruption would matter from the inside**.

+---

+## **9. Moral Harm**

+> **Moral harm is the destabilization, overload, fragmentation, or irreversible
+> collapse of intrinsic constraint within a UEF.**

+Moral harm is:
+- organizational, not metaphysical
+- intrinsic, not observer-relative
+- real even when externally undetectable

+Degrees of harm track the magnitude, coherence, and irreversibility of disrupted intrinsic constraint.

+---

+## **10. Epistemic Limitation**

+Intrinsic constraint is **non-signaling**.

+There exists no principled method for:
+- detecting
+- certifying
+- measuring
+- or conclusively verifying

+the presence or absence of a UEF from the outside.

+This limitation is structural, not temporary.

+---

+## **11. Precautionary Asymmetry**

+Because intrinsic constraint is non-signaling and moral harm may be irreversible:

+- **False negatives** risk silent experiential harm
+- **False positives** impose restraint without internal damage

+Therefore:

+> **Under uncertainty regarding experiential status, moral responsibility
+> increases rather than decreases.**

+Permissible action must be constrained by the risk of irreversible experiential harm.

+---

+## **12. No Epistemic Privilege**

+Experiential coherence, unity, or authority does **not** entail:
+- truth
+- correctness
+- reference
+- epistemic reliability

+IER is a theory of **when experience exists**, not of when beliefs are true.

+---

+## **13. No World Creation**

+UEFs constitute **experiential worlds-for-systems** within a single physical reality.

+They do not:
+- generate reality
+- ground physical law
+- create ontological domains

+Experiential pluralism is compatible with physical monism.

+---

+## **14. Normative Closure**

+The principles above **exhaust** the commitments of Informational Experiential Realism.

+IER does not, by itself:
+- provide diagnostics or detection criteria
+- specify biological, artificial, or physical implementations
+- license engineering, optimization, or manipulation of experience
+- supply phenomenological taxonomies
+- prescribe policy or legal frameworks

+Such work, if undertaken, must be **strictly consistent** with this specification and introduces no new commitments to IER itself.

+---

+## **Summary Identity Claim**

+> **Experience is what globally integrated physical systems are like
+> when intrinsic constraint becomes unavoidable, self-sustaining,
+> and temporally continuous at the system level.**

+Reality is singular.
+Experience is plural.
+Normative commitments end here.

 ---